top of page

 San Luis Peak via Colorado Trail

-And some somewhat shaded forest sections.
-Something that stood out to me about this section were the number of dead trees, likely a result of bark beetles.
+…and lightly forested sections.
+One thing that stood out was the number of dead trees, likely victims of bark beetle infestation.

 San Luis Peak via Colorado Trail